nicolashery/nicolashery.com/posts/2014-09-07-integrating-d3js-visualizations-in-a-react-app.md

 Thanks to "One Source Of Truth", we know that the statistics shown always correspond to the data displayed on the D3.js chart.

-{% image "d3js-react-integration-03.png" "D3.js and React" "Adding the statistics widget" %}
+{% cloudinaryImage "d3js-react-integration-03.png" "D3.js and React" "Adding the statistics widget" %}

 ## Adding tooltips